MicrosoftDocs/Advertising-docs/BingAds/bingads-13/bulk-service/experiment.md

   > - Standard text ads (STA) will not be copied from the base campaign to the experiment campaign.
 We recommend that you upgrade to [Expanded Text Ads](../guides/expanded-text-ads.md), but if you still have STA they will not be used in the experiment campaign and they will remain in the base campaign (even if the experiment is later promoted).
   > - Audience associations for deleted in-market audiences might initially be available in your base campaigns, although they will not be copied to experiment campaigns.
 If you later promote the experiment campaign, your base campaign will adopt all of the settings of the experiment campaign and the audience associations for deleted in-market audiences will be deleted from your base campaign.
   >
-  > In the Bing Ads web application "Experiments" tab, you can get a detailed list of items that were not copied from the base campaign to the experiment campaign.
+  > In the Microsoft Advertising web application "Experiments" tab, you can get a detailed list of items that were not copied from the base campaign to the experiment campaign.
 The list is formatted as a Bulk upload result file i.e., error records for the items that were not copied to the experiment campaign.
 If you find an error record that you believe should have been copied to the experiment campaign please feel free to contact support with details.

 After the experiment is created you can update its [End Date](#enddate), [Name](#name), [Start Date](#startdate), and [Traffic Split Percent](#trafficsplitpercent).
 There are some exceptions e.g., you cannot update the start date after the [Status](#status) has become *Active* (start date already arrived), and you cannot update the end date after the [Status](#status) has become *Ended* (end date already passed).